astroport-fi/astroport-governance/contracts/voting_escrow/README.md

-# Voting escrow

-The vxASTRO contract allows staking xASTRO to gain voting power.
-Voting power depends on the time the user locking for.
+# Vote Escrowed Staked ASTRO

+The vxASTRO contract allows xASTRO token holders to stake their tokens in order to boost their governance power as well as the amount of ASTRO they can get from Generator emissions.
+Voting power is boosted according to how long someone locks their xASTRO for.

-Maximum lock time is 2 years which equals to 2.5 coefficient.
-For example, if the user locks 100 xASTRO for 2 years he gains 250 voting power.
-Voting power is linearly decreased by passed periods.
-One period equals to 1 week.
+Maximum lock time is 2 years, which gives the maximum possible boost of 2.5.
+For example, if a token holder locks 100 xASTRO for 2 years, they get 250 vxASTRO.
+Their vxASTRO balance then goes down every week for the next 2 years (unless they relock) until it reaches zero.

 ## InstantiateMsg

+Initialize the contract with the initial owner and the address of the xASTRO token.

 ```json
 {